Tight-binding model: correction of the d-band approximation: Charge distribution in transition metal surfaces and alloys

-According to a density functional theory (DFT) calculation in a linear combination of atomic orbital (LCAO), the charge is neutral in a transition metals and alloys per atom, par orbital and per chemical species \cite{cite9} in the bulk and at the surface.
-This global charge neutrality derived from the Mulliken population is not consistent with a Bader charge analysis and some experimental results \cite{cite10}. \\
+According to DFT calculations in a linear combination of atomic orbitals (LCAO) basis set, the charge is neutral in transition metals and alloys per atom, per orbital, and per chemical species in the bulk and at the surface \cite{cite9}.
+The charge neutrality derived from the Mulliken population is not consistent with a Bader charge analysis and experimental results \cite{cite10}. \\